"Hummingbird lopped off 11 requests just using the default recommendations. "

 Use Hummingbird’s recommendations to improve your site’s efficiency and speed.

-Hummingbird not only scans your site and makes performance recommendations, she locates files that are slowing your site and helps compress or minify them making your site run faster.
+Hummingbird scans your site, locates files that are slowing your site and fixes them to help make your site run faster.

 Minify Your Files

 Hummingbird uses WPMU DEV super servers and minification engine to shrink, combine and store files on our global CDN.

 Did you know the more you load in the header, the slower your site loads?
 Customize load position to maximize speed.